waesabi/waesabi/README.md

 # Hi, I'm Sanket 👍👨🏽‍💻

 I'm a software engineer who is passionate about open-source community.
-Some technologies I enjoy working with Swift ,NodeJs and MongoDB.
+Some technologies I enjoy working with Swift, NodeJs and MongoDB.

 - 🔭 I’m currently working on Online Coding Judge API using NodeJs , MongoDB.
+- ⚡ Fun fact: I am a Arctic Code Vault Contributor

+##
-📫 How to reach me:
+📫 Reach me:
 - <a href="https://www.linkedin.com/in/sanket-kumar-1923b9107/">LinkedIn</a> 💼